 The collaboration between the Marosvásárhely Unitarians and the Unitarian Universalist Society of Schenectady has gathered strength over the years since 2003.
 The first extensive contact took place on a 2003 Visit of FUSS partner church committee to Marosvásárhely, Transylvania. in late October 2003.
 During this period, we began to become acquainted with several of the leaders of the Marosvásárhely Unitarian community.
 In addition to Rev. Nagy Laszlo and his wife Gizi, we met Rev. Kecskes Csaba, the Assistant Minister, and his wife Noemi.
 We visited the construction site of the Stony Hill church, but the building was still 3 years away from being usable.
 We were hosted very graciously by the community and enjoyed 2003 Sunday service in the Marosvásárhely Unitarian Partner Church and other community events at the older (1930) Marosvásárhely church.

 Beginning in 2003, FUSS undertook a fundraising effort within our congregation to help with the construction of the Stony Hill building.
 Over the next several years, we succeeded in making several significant contributions to the funding of the new building.
 Our friends in Marosvásárhely kept us posted on the progress of the construction (2004-2005, 2006, 2007, 2008-2009).
 Finally, in December 2006, the new building was dedicated (link to Hungarian language announcement) and became the home of the second Marosvásárhely Unitarian congregation.
-A delegation from FUSS, including Dan and Katy Leonard and Nancy Peterson, attended the dedication service, along with Rev. Russ Savage, who had retired from his ministry at FUSS the year before.
+A delegation from FUSS (now UUSS), including Dan and Katy Leonard and Nancy Peterson, attended the dedication service, along with Rev. Russ Savage, who had retired from his ministry at FUSS (now UUSS) the year before.
 Rev. Kecskes Csaba was elected senior minister of the Stony Hill church.